AhmadHatziq/cs50w/Project 5 - Capstone/capstone/README.md

 ## Justifications for Distinctiveness and Complexity Requirements

-This project is different from the old CS50W Pizza project and Project 2 (Commerce) as there are no items being sold/bought/auctioned etc. The only entity in this project are the `Geocaches`.
+This project is sufficiently different from the old CS50W Pizza project and Project 2 (Commerce) as there are no items being sold/bought/auctioned etc. The only entity in this project are the `Geocaches`.

 The project is different from Project 4 (Network) as although there are posts being displayed in this project, the posts here utilize both text and image contents, rather than just text contents.
 Furthermore, the only asynchronous function is when a `Geocache` is marked as `found` or `unfound`, which I have implemented using the `PUT` method.

+This project is sufficiently different from the other projects as it extensively interacts with the Google Maps API using JavaScript.

 ## Design Considerations